Programming: Logic, Design and Implementation (CIS120/17)

 Reading - there is not a required text but there is reading that will add to your knowledge base and that is required.

 The readings below should be done sometime in the next few weeks.
+Ideally by the end of October.

 Compiler definition